 If you have any questions or need any help at all, please don't ever hesitate to reach out!

-Andrew has served as the National Pre-Dental Liaison for the American Dental Education Association (ADEA), the same organization that runs the dental school application, ADEA AADSAS.
+Dr. Andrew has served as the National Pre-Dental Liaison for the American Dental Education Association (ADEA), the same organization that runs the dental school application, ADEA AADSAS.
 He also served as the California Pre-Dental Chair for the ADEA Council of Students, Residents, and Fellows.
 Ghadimi was accepted to some of the most competitive dental schools in the world, and matriculated at UCLA's School of Dentistry.
 He founded Predenting because of his passion for helping other pre-dentals get accepted into their dream dental schools, and his unique admissions knowledge and insider information from working with current and former admissions officers.
-He has helped 300+ pre-dentals on their journey to dental school over the past 4+ years.
+He has helped 450+ pre-dentals on their journey to dental school.

 The views, thoughts, and opinions expressed in this article belong solely to the author, and not necessarily to UCLA School of Dentistry, the American Dental Education Association, or any other organization.